What Will be Open in Taipei During Lunar New Year 2025?

 Lanterns on display for Lantern Festival in Taipei City

-Although the official date of Lantern Festival doesn’t come till the 15th day of the year (Feb 24 in 2024), the festivities will begin even before Lunar New Year.
+Although the official date of Lantern Festival doesn’t come till the 15th day of the year (Feb 12 in 2025), some festivities begin even before Lunar New Year.

 Cherry Blossom Viewing